Erehh-A/ml-learning-journey/09_Projects/Customer-Churn-Prediction/README.md

 ## Note on input fields

 The common IBM Telco dataset has 19 usable raw input columns after removing `customerID` and `Churn`.
 If your final pipeline was trained with a reduced set (for example, 17 columns), the app automatically sends only the exact columns stored in that pipeline.

+## 🛠️ Tech Stack

+- Python
+- Pandas
+- Scikit-learn
+- Joblib
+- Streamlit
+- Logistic Regression

+## 📌 Dataset

+This project uses the IBM Telco Customer Churn dataset.

+The dataset contains customer demographic information, account information, services used, and billing information.
+The target variable is `Churn`, which indicates whether the customer left the company.